2020 Workshop Multilingualism

 - Time (CET): 10-12 am 1-3 pm (lunch break 12 am-1 pm)

-This workshop on multilingualism will bring publishers, translators, librarians, young researchers and interested stakeholders together, to exchange experiences on multilingualism and challenges with open access in academic publishing regarding multilingualism and discuss lobbying strategies.
+This workshop on multilingualism will bring publishers, translators, librarians, junior scholars and interested stakeholders together to exchange experiences on multilingualism.
+Particular attention will be paid to challenges with Open Access in academic publishing and to possible lobbying strategies.

 - Balance of localization and globalization: right balance of international and local relevance of research & impact of research